andreas-schoch/dominoscript/readme.md

 It is not mandatory to use labels.
 The 4 mentioned instructions that can use them also work with addresses directly!

-**<ins>Labels are mandatory only in  the following cases:</ins>**
-- Calling JS functions: The "official" js interpreter exposes an API where you can define functions in JS and call them from DominoScript via a label (Not implemented yet!)
+**<ins>About Labels in imported files:</ins>**
-- Calling imported functions: DominoScript will have an `IMPORT` instruction that allows source files to be imported into others.
+DominoScript has an `IMPORT` instruction that allows source files to be imported into others.
 The imported functions can only be called via labels, so in that regard a label also acts like an export.
-(Not implemented yet!)
+If the parent file doesn't define labels of their own, the label values will be the same in both parent and child.
+However if the parent file creates labels <ins>before</ins> importing a child file, the exported child labels will have a different value in the parent.
+For example:
+1. Parent creates label `-1`, `-2`, `-3` and then imports the child file
+2. The child file defines labels `-1`, `-2`, `-3` and gives back control to parent
+3. The parent file will now have the labels `-1`, `-2`, `-3` and the child labels will be `-4`, `-5`, `-6`
+4. Now when the parent wants to call a child function which internally is labelled with `-1`, it needs to use label `-4` instead.

 #### `JUMP`
 <img src="assets/horizontal/4-3.png" alt="Domino" width="128">